Immunotherapy is a treatment option for some types of breast cancer. It uses medications to stimulate the immune system to destroy cancer cells.

 People may also use immunotherapy in combination with other treatments, such as chemotherapy, to target cancer cells.

-Although the Food and Drug Administration (FDA) has not yet approved any vaccines for breast cancer treatment, research is ongoing.
+Although the Food and Drug Administration (FDA) has not yet approved any vaccines for breast cancer treatment,

 The type and stage of breast cancer will determine what type of immunotherapy a person receives.